6 things you must have for your next camping trip

 Of course you always have your tent, but you don’t exactly want to be stuck inside your tent, grasping for shade, during your adventure.

-That’s when a beach umbrella becomes a really great idea.
+That’s when a beach umbrella and french umbrella becomes a really great idea.
 You can pitch the umbrella, enjoy being outside in the fresh breeze, and still get shade from the hot Aussie sun.

 4. Large beach towel